FernandoBasso/dev-how-to/bash/here-document.md

 ## Here Document To Variable

-Assign two lines to the variable `input`.
+Assign two lines to the variable `input` using a Here Document.

 ```shell-session
 $ read -r -d '' input << 'EOF'